noir-lang/noir/l1-contracts/README.md

 ## Contracts:

 The contracts are in a very early stage, and don't worry about gas costs right now.
-Instead they prioritise development velocity.
+Instead they prioritize development velocity.

 ### Decoder